Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 In this blog we will explore transformer-based machine learning using music generation rather than the more common text based scenario.

-Although we will use the same tools and techniques, building a 'GPT for music' adds a few extra challenges which will keep us on our toes and require thinking outside the box (hint - it has multiple layers and a time dimension!).
+Although we will use the same tools and techniques, building a 'Chat GPT for music' adds a few extra challenges which will keep us on our toes and require thinking outside the box (hint - it has multiple layers and a time dimension!).

 We will look at topics such as